 - Throughout the duration of the test administration, students must keep their eyes on their own testing materials, regardless of whether the assessment is being administered in physical or electronic format. - Students are not allowed to communicate with any other individual during the assessment by verbal (written/oral) or nonverbal (body language/gestures) means, and the consequences for violating this action may be extended to all involved parties based on the witnessed interaction(s). - If a student has a question or encounters an issue to problem during the test administration, they must raise their hand to alert the proctor and should avoid looking around the testing area while their hand is raised. - No student should have any unauthorized materials on or around their desk/testing area.
 Examples of approved testing materials include the testing device (and related hardware), physical exam copies, answer forms (e.g., Scantrons), writing utensils, and separate erasers.
-If scratch paper is allowed, students may only use the scratch paper providing by the proctor, and the scratch paper must be turned in to the proctor before leaving. - If remote proctoring is being utilized for an assessment, the student must clearly show all materials in their testing area in their entirety in-frame of their approved webcam, being mindful of potential framerate drops or decreases in video quality. - During computerized testing (including test review), students are not allowed to have any other screen open besides the assessment screen and/or the test review screen.
-Accessing or attempting to access other websites (included other screens within GeorgiaVIEW) or program software is strictly prohibited.
+If scratch paper is allowed, students may only use the scratch paper providing by the proctor, and the scratch paper must be turned in to the proctor before leaving. - o If remote proctoring is being utilized for an assessment, the student must clearly show all materials in their testing area in their entirety in-frame of their approved webcam, being mindful of potential framerate drops or decreases in video quality. - During computerized testing (including test review), students are not allowed to have any other screen open besides the assessment screen and/or the test review screen.
+Accessing or attempting to access other websites (included other screens within GeorgiaVIEW) or program software is strictly prohibited. - Use of unauthorized electronic/photographic devices is strictly prohibited.
+Examples include, but are not limited to, the following: desktop computers; mobile computers (e.g., laptops, tablets, netbooks, handheld PCs, mobile Internet devices/MIDs, personal digital assistants/PDAs); mobile phones (e.g., smartphones, camera phones, phablets); intelligent virtual assistants (e.g., Alexa, Bixby, Cortana, Google Assistant/Now, Siri, Viv); wearable computers (e.g., smartwatches, calculator watches); headsets (e.g., telephone,

-- Use of unauthorized electronic/photographic devices is strictly prohibited.
-Examples include, but are not limited to, the following: desktop computers; mobile computers (e.g., laptops, tablets, netbooks, handheld PCs, mobile Internet devices/MIDs, personal digital assistants/PDAs); mobile phones (e.g., smartphones, camera phones, phablets); intelligent virtual assistants (e.g., Alexa, Bixby, Cortana, Google Assistant/Now, Siri, Viv); wearable computers (e.g., smartwatches, calculator watches); headsets (e.g., telephone, computer, mobile, wireless); scientific or graphing calculators; digital cameras; pagers; and other devices with internet, mobile broadband, WiFi, or Bluetooth connectivity. - Unauthorized use of textbooks, study guides, flash cards, course notes, cheat/crib sheets, and other supplementary course materials (including, but not limited to, case studies, articles, brochures/pamphlets) is strictly prohibited. - Attempting to copy or plagiarize another student's assessment is strictly prohibited, and the consequences for violating this action may be extended to all involved parties based on the witnessed interaction(s). - Attempting to take an assessment for another student is strictly prohibited, and the consequences for violating this action will be extended to all involved parties. - Obtaining unauthorized or improper access to an assessment, in whole or in part, or information about an assessment is strictly prohibited. - Removing or attempting to remove questions or other assessment material from the testing site is strictly prohibited.
-It is forbidden to copy, reproduce, record, distribute, or disclose these assessment questions by any means, in whole or in part.
+- computer, mobile, wireless); scientific or graphing calculators; digital cameras; pagers; and other devices with internet, mobile broadband, WiFi, or Bluetooth connectivity. - Unauthorized use of textbooks, study guides, flash cards, course notes, cheat/crib sheets, and other supplementary course materials (including, but not limited to, case studies, articles, brochures/pamphlets) is strictly prohibited. - Attempting to copy or plagiarize another student's assessment is strictly prohibited, and the consequences for violating this action may be extended to all involved parties based on the witnessed interaction(s). - Attempting to take an assessment for another student is strictly prohibited, and the consequences for violating this action will be extended to all involved parties. - Obtaining unauthorized or improper access to an assessment, in whole or in part, or information about an assessment is strictly prohibited. - Removing or attempting to remove questions or other assessment material from the testing site is strictly prohibited.
+It is forbidden to copy, reproduce, record, distribute, or disclose these assessment questions by any means, in whole or in part. - Upon completion and submission of an exam, all students must remain seated and quiet until all other students have completed the exam.
+The course instructor will dismiss all students from the testing site once the testing period has concluded.